 Course material and format:

-Currently 6 hours and 27 minutes of audio-visual material in the course, much more to come.
+Currently 11 hours of audio-visual material in the course, much more to come.

 The course is primarily presented as audio-visual presentations.
 The texts and slides used in the course are also included.
 All course material is downloadable for your own use.